postfinance/kubectl-sudo/README.md

 ## Configuration
 This plugin can be configured using environment variables:
-- `KUBECTL_SUDO_PROMPT=false` whether or not the plugin prompts the user before executing the kubectl command.
-Default value is `true`.
+- `KUBECTL_SUDO_PROMPT=true` whether or not the plugin prompts the user before executing the kubectl command.
+Default value is `false`.